Ludwig Marxer: Personal life

-Marxer married Maria Öhri (29 May 1907 – 17 March 1962), the daughter of Josef Peer, on 27 July 1932 and they had three children, including Peter Marxer who took over his law firm and was also a politician in the Progressive Citizens' Party.
-Marxer died of a stroke on 20 February 1962 at the age of 64 years old.
+Marxer married Franziska Peer (1907–1983), the daughter of Josef Peer, on 27 July 1932 and they had three children, including Peter Marxer who took over his law firm and was also a politician in the Progressive Citizens' Party.
+Due to helping Ludwig with his law firm, Franziska was granted a license in 1937 to act as a "legal agent" to represent parties in civil and criminal matters.
+In 1966, Ludwig's daughter Marianne Marxer became the first female lawyer to work for Liechtenstein's state administration.

-He found his final resting place at the Vaduz cemetery next to his parents and his older sister Isabella (1887-1935).
+Marxer died of a stroke on 20 February 1962 at the age of 64 years old.He found his final resting place at the Vaduz cemetery next to his parents and his older sister Isabella (1887-1935).
 His wife, his son Peter and Peter's son Ludwig (1962-2006), who also became a lawyer and crime writer, were later buried in the family grave as well.